calistad/Customized_Travel_Plan/README.md

 ## 4. Reserve a Suitable Airbnb

-Assuming the client chooses Los Angeles, Airbnb in Los Angeles would be explored.
+Assuming clients choose Los Angeles, Airbnb in Los Angeles would be explored.

 ### Approach